H-MOVE-LAB/icd_head_app/README.md

 Example raw data is provided in the `example_data\` directory.
 Use this data to familiarize yourself with the application's workflow and as a reference for running the pre-processing and inference scripts.
 The full dataset [TO-Walk](https://dx.doi.org/10.21227/z3g5-nk54) is available on IEEE DataPort.

-## Acknowledgments
+## Citing `HeadGait`
 This application was developed by the H-MOVE-LAB for human motion analysis.
 If you find this tool useful, consider citing our work or providing feedback to help us improve.

-## Citing `HeadGait`
 If you use `HeadGait` for research purposes, please report the version used in your work.
 Additionally, please also cite the corresponding paper:

 <a id="1">[1]</a>